Interactive configurator with FO(.) and IDP-Z3: Conclusions

 The following elements have contributed to this success:

 \begin{itemize} \item Our use cases are knowledge-rich but data-poor, making it possible to use computationally complex forms of reasoning.
-IDP-Z3 brings value by having knowledge that the user may not have, and by reasoning faster and more rigorously with it than an expert can. \item IDP-Z3 goes beyond inference engines of the third kind by allowing reasoning not only with deterministic rule-based definitions, but also with non-deterministic axioms describing possible worlds.
-Our result further justifies the revival of interest in the seminal papers on the integration of rule-based languages and classical logic (\citeauthor{DeneckerCL2000} (\citeyear{DeneckerCL2000}), 20-year Test-of-Time award at ICLP 2020, and \citeauthor{DBLP:conf/iclp/DeneckerPB01} (\citeyear{DBLP:conf/iclp/DeneckerPB01}), 20-year Test-of-Time award at ICLP 2021). \item The use of generic reasoning methods (as recommended in the Knowledge Base paradigm) and the automatic generation of the user interface of the Interactive Consultant significantly reduce the development costs of intelligent applications.
-User-friendly notations like DMN or Controlled Natural Languages can further empower users to encode their knowledge. \end{itemize}
+IDP-Z3 brings value by having knowledge that the user may not have, and by reasoning faster and more rigorously with it than an expert can. \item IDP-Z3 allows reasoning not only with deterministic rule-based definitions, but also with non-deterministic formulas describing possible worlds.
+Our result further justifies the revival of interest in the seminal papers on the integration of rule-based languages and classical logic (\citeauthor{DeneckerCL2000} (\citeyear{DeneckerCL2000}), 20-year Test-of-Time award at ICLP 2020, and \citeauthor{DBLP:conf/iclp/DeneckerPB01} (\citeyear{DBLP:conf/iclp/DeneckerPB01}), 20-year Test-of-Time award at ICLP 2021). \item The use of generic reasoning methods (as recommended in the Knowledge Base paradigm) and the automatic generation of the user interface of the Interactive Consultant significantly reduce the development costs of intelligent applications. \end{itemize}

-We believe that machines of the fourth kind merits further research.
 The interaction between the user and the Interactive Consultant has many similarities with the conversation in a Turing test.
 Here, the interaction is not conducted in a natural language, but the machine shows signs of intelligence that would be tested in a Turing test, such as the capability to ask relevant questions or provide explanations.
+This insight justifies further research.

-Additional research would expand the expressiveness of the knowledge representation languages and/or improve the performance of reasoning engine.
-The standardization of the concrete syntax of \fodot could facilitate such research.
+Additional research would expand the expressiveness of the knowledge representation languages and/or improve the performance of reasoning engines.
+In particular, support of partial functions is beneficial in many practical applications, and support of uninterpreted types is beneficial for generative configuration problems~\cite{DBLP:journals/expert/FleischanderlFHSS98}.

 \ignore { We have presented IDP-Z3 and its use in four knowledge-intensive, interactive applications, ranging from engineering to finance and law.
 We have compared it to other related systems.

 In future work, \fodot could be standardized to facilitate collaboration with other research teams.
 Work is ongoing to develop IDP-Z3 in these directions: \begin{itemize} \item support for \emph{partial functions}, i.e., for functions that are undefined for some arguments.
 They often occur in practical applications (e.g., the \idp{husband : People -> People} function). \item reasoning with uninterpreted types, i.e., types whose extension is not known in advance. \item use other back-end solvers. \end{itemize}